aome510/spotify-player/README.md

 to run the application.

-You can also use your local application's config folder to configure the application or cache folder to avoid specifying authentication token each time running the application with docker:
+You can also use your local config folder to configure the application or your local cache folder to store the authentication token when running the docker image:

 ```
 docker run --rm \